-The Fund will partially make sustainable investments with a social objective, based on at least one of the following criteria:
+The Fund may partially make sustainable investments with a social objective, based on at least one of the following criteria:

-- On the societal side: investments with a Societal Contribution of products and services above or equal to +30%. - On the human capital side, two metrics both addressing SDG 8 ("Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all"), as well as SDGs 3, 4, 5 and 10 for the latter: - Investments with a Good Jobs Rating above or equal to 55/100. - Investments with a Happy@Work Environment rating above or equal to 4.5/5. - Companies associated with a Good Jobs Rating or a Happy@Work Environment rating above or equal to the selected thresholds therefore make a significant contribution to SDG 8.
+- On the societal side: investments with a Societal Contribution of products and services above or equal to +30%.

+- On the human capital side, two metrics both addressing SDG 8 ("Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all"), as well as SDGs 3, 4, 5 and 10 for the latter:

+o Investments with a Good Jobs Rating above or equal to 55/100.

+o Investments with a Happy@Work Environment rating6 above or equal to 4.5/5.

+o Companies associated with a Good Jobs Rating or a Happy@Work Environment rating above or equal to the selected thresholds therefore make a significant contribution to SDG 8.

-The Fund will partially make sustainable investments with an environmental objective, based on the following criterion: investments with a Net Environmental Contribution (NEC) above or equal to +10%.
+The Fund may partially make sustainable investments with an environmental objective, based on the following criterion: investments with a Net Environmental Contribution7 (NEC) above or equal to +10%.
+Companies associated with a NEC above or equal to the selected threshold therefore make a significant contribution to the ecological transition and the climate change mitigation objectives.